-The ability to attract and retain experienced search professionals is critical to our business
+The ability to attract and retain experienced search professionals is critical to our business.
 We compete with other executive recruitment firms for experienced consultants.
 Attracting and retaining consultants in our industry is important because consultants have primary responsibility for client relationships, and the loss of consultants often leads to the loss of client relationships.
 While we believe we offer one of the most competitive compensation plans in the industry and offer freedom for our partners to operate in the marketplace, the ability to continue to generate revenue and profits will depend on our ability to attract and retain key professionals.
+Additionally, we may pay hiring bonuses to attract new partners who may leave bonus amounts at their predecessor firm in order to join us.
+The aggregate of these amounts can be significant and we expect to continue issuing these types of payments as we continue to grow.